No Products in the Cart

 Extra-Firm - 34.5 to 38.5 ILD

-You may spot clean your natural latex mattress by damp cleaning using liquid soap and water.
+You may spot clean your natural latex mattress by using non-harsh, mild detergent and water.
 Make sure to avoid "sunning" during the cleaning process, as this can break down the materials inside the mattress.
+Instead, simply let it air dry in a well-ventilated room, away from the sunlight.

 Natural and organic latex mattresses are meant to last 15-20 years or more, which is much longer than conventional mattresses.